openSUSE/news-o-o/_posts/2008-07-22-bugzilla-changed-definitions.markdown

   * Novell will use internally both severity and priority for handling bug reports.

-We would like you to use the changed severity definitions for every new bugreport that you are filing and also set the "Found by" field.Â  We hope that these changes reduce some confusion and help us at Novell to better prioritize and fix bug reports.
+We would like you to use the changed severity definitions for every new bugreport that you are filing and also set the "Found by" field.
+We hope that these changes reduce some confusion and help us at Novell to better prioritize and fix bug reports.